adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 I will aim for as extensive test coverage as possible.

-### Thought Process and Design Decisions
+### 4.5 Thought Process and Design Decisions
-**There is already a Diamond Proxy Structure Implementation Present in the codebase, why not use it**?
+#### There is already a Diamond Proxy Structure Implementation Present in the codebase, why not use it?

 As we are handling user auth and election storage/fetching using a seperate backend, It removes lot of facets of the diamond proxy pattern, further more I plan to add the addresses of the ballot and the result calculator contract in the election implementation contract itself, and will conditionally delegate call the ballot and result calculator contract from the election implementation contract itself, so this eliminate the need for having get ballot and result calculator facet as well. .
 With only one function remaining in the election factory, using the Diamond Proxy contract would unnecessarily increase complexity.

-**Why choose EIP1167 instead of normal proxy contract?**
+#### Why choose EIP1167 instead of normal proxy contract?

 EIP1167 are more gas efficient than normal proxy contract, as when a proxy contract has to make a call to implementation contracts it first has to perform a lookup in its storage for the implementation contract address, which costs gas, EIP1167 proxys avoid this as the implementation contract address is added to the proxy's byte code while creating it, this way the proxies have to perform no lookup operation while calling the implementaion smart contracts.